ajahne/blog/_posts/2019-6-16-launch-stop-terminate-aws-ec2-instance-nodejs.md

 That was easy!
 Onward and upward, now the cool parts!

-## Creating an AWS EC2 Instance
+## Launching an AWS EC2 Instance
-First let's  deploy (i.e. create) an EC2 instance.
+First let's launch an EC2 instance.
 Here is the full block of code that will get you there!
 {% highlight js %}
 //load the SDK for JavaScript
 const AWS = require('aws-sdk');